Computer Forensics and Digital Security A.S. (CFSS)

 This is an overview of the program.
 The course sequencing is meant to serve as a guideline for your semester planning.
 Please note that the scheduling of courses, program sequencing and curriculum are subject to change.

 The Computer Forensics and Digital Security A.S. program provides a comprehensive foundation in the theory and application of both technical and non-technical security skills.
 The program covers a range of competencies required by the quickly evolving digital security industry.
-Some of the skills include applying protection, detection, and response technologies and procedures to identify threats, vulnerabilities, exploits, and controls in various digital environments.
+Some of these skills include applying protection, detection, and response technologies and procedures to identify threats, vulnerabilities, exploits, and controls in various digital environments.
 Emphasis is placed on identifying, analyzing, mitigating and communicating risks to digital systems using various tools, techniques, and technologies.

 Upon successful completion of this program, graduates will be able to: